markostanimirovic/ngrx-child-selectors/README.md

 Yarn: `yarn add ngrx-child-selectors`

-> **Note:** NgRx Child Selectors library requires TypeScript 4.1 or higher.
+> ⚠️ NgRx Child Selectors library requires TypeScript 4.1 or higher.

 ## Usage

-NgRx Child Selectors plugin provides `createChildSelectors` function that is used to create memoized and strongly typed child selectors based on the parent selector.
+NgRx Child Selectors plugin provides `createChildSelectors` function that is used to create **memoized and strongly typed** child selectors based on the parent selector.
 It accepts the parent selector as the first, and the object that has the same type as the return value of the parent selector as the second argument:

 ```ts